 -1.png)

-Andreessen Horowitz General Partner Jeff Jordan, OfferUp CEO Nick Huzar and CNET Editor-in-Chief Lindsey Turrentine discuss the future of buying and selling in the mobile marketplace.
+Andreessen Horowitz General Partner Jeff Jordan, OfferUp CEO Nick Huzar, and CNET Editor-in-Chief Lindsey Turrentine discuss the future of buying and selling in the mobile marketplace.